Mixed Hodge modules and real groups: The second main theorem

+In this section, we discuss our second main theorem (Theorem \ref{thm:main theorem 2}) in some detail.
 We begin in \S\ref{subsec: phm} by recalling the notion of polarization on a complex Hodge module.
 In \S\ref{subsec:mhm deform} we briefly review the deformations of twisted local systems.
 We then recall Beilinson and Bernstein's result on the Jantzen filtration for the deformation associated with a boundary equation, and state our Theorem \ref{thm:main theorem 2} extending this to polarized Hodge modules in \S\ref{subsec:mhm jantzen}.